Overview

 How to mock HTTP APIs

 Aiming to provide value to as many as possible, this tutorial will use one of the language-agnostic options: docker-compose.
 MockServer will be used to establish a mock HTTP API for a hypothetical online game platform.
 This platform offers a RESTful API that game developers use to fetch player statistics, update game scores, and manage in-game purchases.
+The web server serves static resources like HTML, CSS, and JavaScript for the platform, and MockServer can mock these interactions.
 Our objective is to replicate this API’s behavior with MockServer, allowing us to test the client-side interactions independently, without requiring a connection to the actual game platform’s servers.

 Configure expectations using JSON initializer